MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/New-ADComputer.md

 Specifies the service principal names for the account.
 This parameter sets the ServicePrincipalNames property of the account.
 The LDAP display name (ldapDisplayName) for this property is servicePrincipalName.
+To enter multiple values, use the following syntax: <value1>,<value2>,...<valueX>.
+If the values contain spaces or otherwise require quotation marks, use the following syntax: "<value1>","<value2>",..."<valueX>"."

 ```yaml
 Type: String[]